AnabelaLealCosta19/cosmic-match/README.md

 3. Under **GitHub Pages**, I used the **Source** drop-down menu and selected "master branch"
 4. Clicked on **Save**

-Once done, GitHub displayed the following message: " Your site is published at https://anabelalealcosta19.github.io/cosmic-match/".
+Once done, GitHub displayed the following message: "Your site is published at https://anabelalealcosta19.github.io/cosmic-match/".
 I clicked on the link and could confirm that the website was successfully deployed.

 ### Deployed vs development version